rahamanankit/EmployeeAPIBDDFramework/README.md

 # EmployeeAPIBDDFramework
-This is a Behaviour Driven Rest API Framework implemented using Java, RestAssured and Cucumber on Maven Build Management Tool.
+Behaviour Driven Rest API Framework implemented using Java, RestAssured and Cucumber on Maven Build Management Tool.
 The framework currently has 7 tests in total for testing all the CRUD operations using GET, POST, PUT and DELETE HTTP Methods.

 ## Features
 1. Test the GetEmployee API using GET HTTP Request